exasol/bigquery-virtual-schema/doc/user_guide/bigquery_user_guide.md

 # Big Query SQL Dialect User Guide

-The Big Query SQL dialect allows you connect to the [Google Big Query](https://cloud.google.com/bigquery/), Google's serverless, enterprise data warehouse.
+The Big Query SQL dialect allows you connecting to the [Google Big Query](https://cloud.google.com/bigquery/), Google's serverless, enterprise data warehouse.

 ## JDBC Driver

 Download the [Simba JDBC Driver for Google BigQuery](https://cloud.google.com/bigquery/providers/simba-drivers/).

-## Uploading the JDBC Driver to EXAOperation
+## Uploading the JDBC Driver to BucketFS

 1. [Create a bucket in BucketFS](https://docs.exasol.com/administration/on-premise/bucketfs/create_new_bucket_in_bucketfs_service.htm)
 1. [Upload the driver to BucketFS](https://docs.exasol.com/administration/on-premise/bucketfs/accessfiles.htm)

 **Hint**: Magnitude Simba driver contains a lot of jar files, but you can upload all of them together as an archive (`.tar.gz`, for example).
-The archive will be unpacked automatically in the bucket and you can access the files using the following path pattern '<your bucket>/<archive's name without extension>/<name of a file form the archive>.jar'
+The archive will be unpacked automatically in the bucket, and you can access the files using the following path pattern '<your bucket>/<archive's name without extension>/<name of a file form the archive>.jar'

 Leave only `.jar` files in the archive.
 It will help you to generate a list for adapter script later.